Basic Chinese Characters

 sorted by usage frequency

-Basic Chinese Characters contains 2500 commonly used Chinese characters selected by the Ministry of Education of China.
-The book sorts the characters by frequency usage according to Google's estimate of occurrences on the Internet (details).
-A learner may choose a certain point in the book suitable to his level and start to learn the characters.
-The book is ideal for learning Chinese characters in a casual way and on a cell phone.
+Basic Chinese Characters contains 2500 commonly used Chinese characters.
+The book sorts the characters by usage frequency.
+A learner may choose a certain point in the book suitable to his or her level and start to learn the characters.
+The book is a good way to learn or review Chinese characters in a casual way and on a cell phone.

 Cover